 Compare this major scale to its minor counterpart.
 Once you do this you’ll notice that major scales tend to sound happier than minor scales, which tend to be darker.
 This is a great way to figure out which scale to use when jamming: if the song sounds dark and rocky try the minor pentatonic scale, and if it sounds bright and happy try the major pentatonic scale.

-Try this also when listening to your favorite songs and get your ear tuned to recognize and identify whether a song is played in a minor or major scale.
+Try this when listening to your favorite songs and get your ear tuned to recognize and identify whether a song is played in a minor or major scale.

 Another excellent choice for beginners, this scale consists of the minor pentatonic scale plus an extra note (and its repetitions) called a blues note.
 It adds a bluesy sound of course, but really it’s that gritty sound you can hear on a lot more than just blues music.